brightcove/brightcove-player-sdk-ios-fw/README.md

-# FreeWheel Plugin for Brightcove Player SDK for iOS, version 6.11.2.2333
+# FreeWheel Plugin for Brightcove Player SDK for iOS, version 6.12.0.2391

 ## Installation

-The FreeWheel Plugin for Brightcove Player SDK provides a static library framework for installation.
-A dynamic framework will be added in the future when FreeWheel releases a dylib version.
+The FreeWheel Plugin for Brightcove Player SDK provides a dynamic library framework and an XCFramework for installation.

-The FreeWheel Plugin for Brightcove Player SDK has been integrated with version 6.38.0 of the FreeWheel AdManager framework which is available from the [AdManager SDK Integration Downloads](https://hub.freewheel.tv/display/techdocs/AdManager+SDK+Integration+Downloads) page.
+The FreeWheel Plugin for Brightcove Player SDK has been integrated with version 6.52.0 of the FreeWheel AdManager framework which is available from the [AdManager SDK Integration Downloads](https://hub.freewheel.tv/display/techdocs/AdManager+SDK+Integration+Downloads) page.

 ### CocoaPods